brown9804/ImgVideoRecognition_System-ARUBA_HPE_Switch/Images_Recognition/docs/developer_guide.md

 location_green = np.where(res_matching_green >= threshold)
 ~~~~

-* **Encompassing the method used in the second stage mentioned in 5.
-Template method the following is followed:**
+* **Order the pixels obtained to relate them to the positions of the LEDs of each port:**
-Sorted () is a method that returns a sorted list of the specified iterable object, so it is applied to the x coordinate.
+Sorted () is a method that returns an ordered list of the specified iterable object, so it is applied to the x coordinate.

 ~~~~~~
 for itergreenx in sorted(location_green[0]):